mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step4.md

 Notice that the current active context `kubernetes-admin@kubernetes` is highlighted in yellow

-To switch between contexts, type  `kubectx CONTEXT NAME`
+To switch between contexts, you can now type `kubectx CONTEXT NAME`.

 Let's switch to the `dev-context` by typing the below command:

 `kubectx dev-context`{{execute}}

-Let's switch back to the `kubernetes-admin@kubernetes` context:
+Go ahead and switch back to the `kubernetes-admin@kubernetes` context:

 `kubectx kubernetes-admin@kubernetes`{{execute}}